daniel-deda/flutter-ai-voice-assistant-app/README.md

 - **3)** Based on the response of that API call (to ChatGPT) that we sent, we send another API call to the respective API to handle our request.
 - **4)** We display the response from the API call and give the user the answer.

+*Note: Please contact me at danieldeda165@gmail.com if you have any issues with the code or running it*